-About the Bachelor of Science in Nuclear Medicine at LLU
+About the Bachelor of Science in Nuclear Medicine Program at LLU

 The Bachelor of Science in Nuclear Medicine is a rigorous program.
 Students should expect to give full-time attention to this demanding program.
 Students in the past have needed to adjust their personal schedules to make this program a priority.
 Students should also plan to drive to their clinical assignments, which are assigned to each student after the program begins.
 Students are expected to be responsible, accountable, and dependable as well as behave and communicate with high professional standards.
 Attendance in all classes and clinical rotations is expected.
 Students are also expected to be able to perform the essential job functions throughout the program and on into the profession.

 The Nuclear Medicine program supports the mission of Loma Linda University, “to make man whole.”
 We do this by offering excellent educational experiences in a quality learning environment to facilitate the development of competent, compassionate health professionals.
 Individuals from diverse backgrounds are encouraged to embrace opportunities for lifelong growth and satisfaction from a career committed to health care.

 The Nuclear Medicine program supports an environment that enables learners to lead, to heal, to serve, to touch the world in a way that transforms lives.

 The Nuclear Medicine program will prepare our graduates to be employees of choice for premier organizations around the world.
 We do this by providing them with practical learning experiences through partnerships with those open to sharing our vision.